Table of Contents

 The BCG vaccine for tuberculosis (TB)

-- Used in countries with high prevalance of TB to prevent childhood tuberculosis, meningitis and miliary disease
+- Used in countries with high prevalence of TB to prevent childhood tuberculosis, meningitis, and miliary disease

-- Not generally recommended in USA due to low risk of infection with Mycobacterium tuberculosis, variable effectiveness against adult pulmonary TB, and potential interference with tuberculin skin test
+- Not generally recommended in the United States due to low risk of infection with Mycobacterium tuberculosis, variable effectiveness against adult pulmonary TB, and potential interference with tuberculin skin test

 Considered only for:

-- Children who have a negative tuberculin skin test and at high risk, e.g. continually exposed to isoniazid and rifampin resistsant M. tuberculosis
+- Children who have a negative tuberculin skin test and at high risk, e.g., continually exposed to isoniazid and rifampin-resistant M. tuberculosis

 - Health care workers routinely exposed to drug-resistant M. tuberculosis

-- Success requires identification of immunogens and immunization strategy that induces broad and long-lasting CTL immunity together with broadly neutralizing antibodies
+- Success requires identification of immunogens and immunization strategy that induces broad and long-lasting cytotoxic T cell lymphocyte (CTL) immunity together with broadly neutralizing antibodies

-- Broadly neutralizing antobodies identified in very small number of people living with HIV and intravenous infusion of such antibodies is entering clinical trials
+- Broadly neutralizing antibodies identified in very small number of people living with HIV and intravenous infusion of such antibodies is entering clinical trials

 - No vaccine tested in clinical trials so far has been sufficiently successful

-- Thailand trial in 2009: 4 priming injections of recombinant canarypox vector containing HIV gag, pol & env genes, 2 booster injections with recombinant gp120; limited protective effect with efficacy of 25—30 %
+- Thailand trial in 2009: 4 priming injections of recombinant canarypox vector containing HIV gag, polymerase (pol) and envelope (env) genes, 2 booster injections with recombinant gp120; limited protective effect with an efficacy of 25–30%

-- Current South Africa trial using similar vaccine
+- Current South Africa trial using a similar vaccine

 Childhood vaccination schedule in USA (2016)